Alex-Huleatt/Bin-Packing/README.md

 ##TL;DR

-You want to pass as many data sets as possible, this is the most important thing.
+* You want to pass as many data sets as possible, this is the most important thing.
-In the case that someone solves as many as you, whoever has the smaller solutions wins.
+* In the case that someone solves as many as you, whoever has the smaller solutions wins.
-You don't get anything for solving sets *really* fast, so long as you pass.
+* You don't get anything for solving a set *really* fast, so long as you pass it.

 [If your code doesn't work.](https://www.youtube.com/watch?v=M5QGkOGZubQ)